 COVID-19 may increase one’s chance of Parkinson’s Disease and also Alzheimer’s Disease.
 In the test tube, the SARS-CoV-2 N-protein interacts with a neuronal protein called α-synuclein and speeds the formation of amyloid fibrils, pathological protein bundles that have been implicated in Parkinson’s disease.

 Type 1 and type 2 diabetes can follow a COVID-19 infection, even in kids younger than 18.
+Covid is associated with a >60% increased risk of newly diagnosed diabetes.
+A systematic analysis replicated by 2 independent groups

 COVID and the heart